On the use of dynamic mode decomposition for time-series forecasting of ships operating in waves: Abstract

 \section{Abstract}

-A data-driven and equation-free modeling approach for forecasting of trajectories, motions, and forces of ships in waves is presented, based on dynamic mode decomposition (DMD).
-A statistical analysis of DMD forecasting capabilities is presented, including standard and augmented DMD, via state augmentation.
-DMD is a reduced-order modelling method, which provides a linear finite-dimensional representation of a possibly nonlinear system dynamics by means of a set of modes with associated frequency.
-The statistical assessment uses multiple time series, studying the effects of the number of input/output waves, time-steps, time-derivatives, along with the use of time-shifted copies via Hankel matrix.
+In order to guarantee the safety of payload, crew, and structures, ships must exhibit good seakeeping, maneuverability, and structural-response performance, also when they operate in adverse weather conditions.
+In this context, the availability of forecasting methods to be included within model-predictive control approaches may represent a decisive factor.
+Here, a data-driven and equation-free modeling approach for forecasting of trajectories, motions, and forces of ships in waves is presented, based on dynamic mode decomposition (DMD).
+DMD is a data-driven modeling method, which provides a linear finite-dimensional representation of a possibly nonlinear system dynamics by means of a set of modes with associated frequencies.
+Its use for ship operating in waves has been little discussed and a systematic analysis of its forecasting capabilities is still needed in this context.
+Here, a statistical analysis of DMD forecasting capabilities is presented for ships in waves, including standard and augmented DMD.
+The statistical assessment uses multiple time series, studying the effects of the number of input/output waves, time steps, time derivatives, along with the use of time-shifted copies of time series by the Hankel matrix.
 The assessment of the forecasting capabilities is based on four metrics: normalized root mean square error, Pearson correlation coefficient, average angle measure, and normalized average minimum/maximum absolute error.
 Two test cases are used for the assessment: the course keeping of a self-propelled 5415M in irregular stern-quartering waves and the turning-circle of a free-running self-propelled KRISO Container Ship in regular waves.
-Results are overall promising and show how state augmentation improves the DMD forecasting capabilities up to two wave encounter periods.
+Results are overall promising and show how state augmentation (using from four to eight input waves, up to two time derivatives, and four time-shifted copies) improves the DMD forecasting capabilities up to two wave encounter periods in the future.
 Furthermore, DMD provides a method to identify the most important modes, shedding some light onto the physics of the underlying system dynamics.

 \keywords{Dynamic mode decomposition \and State augmentation \and Time-series forecasting \and Ships maneuvering in Waves \and Data-driven modeling \and Reduced-order modeling }